 *This post was sponsored by Afloral.com.
 I received flowers in exchange for my post.
 Post contains affiliate links.
 All thoughts and opinions are my own.
 Please see my full disclosure policy for more details*

 It’s an extra special Friday here!
 I am SO excited to announce that I’ve partnered with Afloral.com to create some beautiful, EASY, and totally doable flower arrangements over the next 4 weeks!

-Y’all, I’m SO excited for these posts.
+Y’all, I’m SO excited about these posts.
 It’s been a long time coming.
-I’ve had some postpartum issues going on (not to get into too many detail there) and generally having 3 kids and being back at my “real” job has left me exhausted and without much of a creative drive.
+I’ve had some postpartum issues going on (not to get into too much detail there) and generally having 3 kids and being back at my “real” job has left me exhausted and without much of a creative drive.

 Roses immediately come to mind!
-You can definitely use roses in your decor year round.
-I’m thinking a deep red or burgundy for winter, pinks for spring and summer, yellow for fall.
-Or, choose white roses that can be used all year!
+You can definitely use roses in your decor year-round.
+I’m thinking of a deep red or burgundy for winter, pink for spring and summer, and yellow for fall.
+Choose white roses that can be used all year!

 For the perfect farmhouse flower arrangement, pair lots of greenery with soft or muted color flowers.

 That’s my strategy for all four of the arrangements I’m going to show to you.
 Choose some greenery as a base and add in some roses and peonies in white and pale pink for the perfect pop of color.

 Here’s the farmhouse flower arrangement for this month!

 LOOOOOVE love love love.

 - Rustic Milk Can (tons of options linked at the bottom of the post!)